Global equities edge higher, dollar gains on last day of choppy quarter

 Oil is down just over 10% this month, while gold’s 4.1% drop will make it its worst month since late 2016.

-The U.S. dollar crept higher and is set for its best monthly gain since July 2019, while the yen rose 0.2% to 105.50 per dollar, its strongest daily rise in nearly two weeks.
+The U.S. dollar crept higher and is set for its best monthly gain since July 2019, while Japan’s yen rose 0.2% to 105.50 per dollar, its strongest daily rise in nearly two weeks.

-As the U.S. election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result will be unclear on polling day.
+As the Nov.
+3 U.S. election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result will be unclear on Election Day.

 Options trade points to a volatile November.
 Two-month dollar/yen volatility, a gauge of expected moves in the yen, is elevated, and its premium over one-month volatility is near record levels.

-Biden said in the closing stages of the debate he would accept defeat if he lost at the ballot box and would not claim victory prematurely.
+In the closing stages of Tuesday night’s debate, Biden said he would accept defeat if he lost at the ballot box and would not claim victory prematurely.

 Trump, who has refused to commit to a peaceful transfer of power if he loses the election, repeated unfounded allegations that mail-in voting would lead to fraud.